 100g plain cashew nuts

 75-100ml Olive Oil (I used my tasty oil from www.fineoilsandingredients.com)

 Time to get preparing - Prepare and measure out all your ingredients.
 Wash, de-stem and thoroughly dry the spinach leaves.
 I place them between 2 clean tea towels and then dab off any excess with kitchen roll.
 Place all the ingredients into a food processor and process for 2 – 3 minutes, Check the consistency of the pesto, adding more olive oil and salt if required.
 I like my pesto somewhat chunky so only blitz it for about 3 minutes but if you want a smoother texture run it through for longer.

 Once you’ve got the required consistency of your pesto, your done.
 You can now bottle it up and store in the fridge.
 Will keep for 4 – 6 weeks this way unless your household is like ours and then it will only last about 2 – 3 days!!

-Optional but Super Tasty - For an alternative taste you could replace the cashew nuts with either walnuts, pine nuts or sunflower seeds
+Optional but Super Tasty - For an alternative taste you could replace the cashew nuts with either walnuts, pine nuts, sunflower seeds or pumpkin seeds.

 You can also add 50g grated parmesan cheese to the pesto for something a little different.